-From 1 July through to the end of December 2023, community groups and organisations based in Coventry will be able to apply for a small grant to help raise awareness of key health protection messages.
-The Health Protection Community Grant scheme can be accessed through the Public Health team at Coventry City Council.
+From 4 June 2025 to 31 August 2025, community groups and organisations based in Coventry will be able to apply for a small grant to help raise awareness on key health protection messages.

-This purpose of this grant is to help local community and voluntary groups to raise awareness of a variety of health protection topics.
+The purpose of this grant is to help local community and voluntary groups to raise awareness on the specific health protection topics using methods that are likely to engage with the groups they work with.

 What are the health protection topics?

-We want to give you the opportunity to identify what messages you think would benefit your community and to come up with activities that you think will work.
-If you would like to discuss this or any other ideas with the team, please contact us at HPTeam@coventry.gov.uk [mailto:HPTeam@coventry.gov.uk]
+We want to give people the opportunity to identify which messages they think would benefit their community and come up with activities they think will get people to engage in the subject.

 Health Protection Community Grant team